-7. Other Committees: Divisions, branches, and Mountaineers employees are empowered to charter and staff committees that assist in the fulfillment of their respective purposes.
-A charter shall be established that defines the committee's purpose, and contains the methodology for the appointment of the committee's members, its decision-making, the selection of its chairperson, and that establishes any reporting responsibilities and the schedule therefore.
+- 7. Other Committees: Divisions, branches, and Mountaineers employees are empowered to charter and staff committees that assist in the fulfillment of their respective purposes.
+A charter shall be established that defines the committee's purpose, and contains the methodology for the appointment of the committee's members, its decision-making, the selection of its chairperson, and that establishes any reporting responsibilities and the schedule therefore. - 8.
+Chartering Committees and Other Bodies: In order to charter a committee or other body, a governing document must be prepared that confirms the creation of the committee and defines what its focus is, the authority of the committee, and how it will operate.
+A committee charter must contain at least the following elements: - The identity of the group that is chartering the committee and how the committee's authority is derived. - Purposes and Mission: A statement as to why the committee is being chartered

-- 8. Chartering Committees and Other Bodies: In order to charter a committee or other body, a governing document must be prepared that confirms the creation of the committee and defines what its focus is, the authority of the committee, and how it will operate.
-A committee charter must contain at least the following elements: - a.
-The identity of the group that is chartering the committee and how the committee's authority is derived. - b.
-Purposes and Mission: A statement as to why the committee is being chartered and what its primary activities and desired outcomes are. - c.
-Leadership: A statement of the structure of the committee's leadership and the duties of its leaders. - d.
-Membership: A statement of the composition of the committee and the role to be played by its members.
-Ex officio positions such as staff members in particular roles should also be defined.
+- and what its primary activities and desired outcomes are. - Leadership: A statement of the structure of the committee's leadership and the duties of its leaders. - Membership: A statement of the composition of the committee and the role to be played by its members.
+Ex officio positions (such as staff members) in particular roles should also be defined.
 If different classes of members are included their respective roles are defined.
-Membership of committees should be transparent to membership. - e.
-Special or standing: A statement whether the committee is special (i.e., ad hoc) or standing (i.e., ongoing.) - f.
-Governance: A statement of how leaders are selected/approved, their terms, how members added, replaced and/or removed, how decisions are made, and the sequence of meetings and reporting.
+Membership of committees should be transparent to membership.
+In chartering a committee, the Board may choose to establish a higher (but not lower) standard for managing committee membership than defined in this policy.
+For example, the Board could require the appointment of an advisory committee's chairperson be approved by the full Board instead of the President.
+All membership roles, requirements, and approval processes should be written in the Committee Charter. - Special or standing: A statement whether the committee is special (i.e., ad hoc) or standing (i.e., ongoing.) - Governance: A statement of how leaders are selected/approved, their terms, how members added, replaced and/or removed, how decisions are made, and the sequence of meetings and reporting.

 This is a template that may be useful for drafting a new charter or updating an existing charter.
-The template document includes useful suggestions, do's and don'ts for creating and managing charters. - 9.
-Managing Committees and Meetings: Well-run meetings of volunteers are known to result in the efficient conduct of business while offering an informal space for socializing.
+The template document includes useful suggestions, do's and don'ts for creating and managing charters.

+9. Managing Committees and Meetings: Well-run meetings of volunteers are known to result in the efficient conduct of business while offering an informal space for socializing.
 Those meetings are run pursuant to agendas that have been disseminated well in advance of the meeting; are conducted in a manner that encourages all voices to be heard and respected; that takes two persons to bring forward business; that results in decisions by mutual consent or by vote; that results in a record of decisions, and that produces a record of attendance and of the meeting date.
 More formal or consequential meetings may require a more formal structure.
 These structural guidelines support our goal of being a highly-effective and inclusive organization, in which different perspectives are valued as we strive to make good decisions that are aligned with our values and that advance our mission.